 Marcial Di Fonzo Bo

 Vincent Menjou Cortes

-I’m not a firm buff of Woody Allen’s films and also unable to catch up with his prolific filmography, I skipped his last two features YOU WILL MEET A TALL DARK STRANGER (2010) and WHATEVER WORKS (2009) after a delightfully absorbing VICKY CRISTINA BARCELONA (2008)
+Never a plenary devotee of Woody Allen’s corpus and having many missing pieces in his ultra-prolific filmography, I skipped his last two features YOU WILL MEET A TALL DARK STRANGER (2010) and WHATEVER WORKS (2009) after a delightfully absorbing VICKY CRISTINA BARCELONA (2008)

 MIDNIGHT IN PARIS has been hyped to be a new pinnacle of Allen’s late career (a career peak in the North American box-office too) since its release, maybe even nourish a slight chance for a BEST PICTURE Oscar nomination, which has been long overdue for any Woody’s pictures since HANNAH AND HER SISTERS (1986), but after my viewing, I find it not so rosy on its Oscar path, I presume the sole possible chance is still Allen’s strong suit, the screenplay and that will be all!